Twisting BFSS & IKKT: Twisted holography for the IKKT matrix model

 For any commutative differential graded algebra $A$, the Loday-Quillen-Tsygan (LQT) theorem establishes a quasi-isomorphism\footnote{A quasi-isomorphism is the relevant notion of equivalence when studying BV-BRST theories.
 They are morphisms of chain complexes which induce isomorphisms in cohomology.
 Therefore, it will often be enlightening to pass to quasi-isomorphic models, as when computing free or projective resolutions of quadratic algebras.}

 On the right hand side, we have the Chevalley-Eilenberg cochains of a Lie algebra $A \otimes \mathfrak{gl}_{\infty}$, where $\mathfrak{gl}_{\infty}$ is the $N \rightarrow \infty$ limit of the gauge algebra\footnote{At finite $N$, the LQT map fails to be a quasi-isomorphism due to the familiar trace relations.}.
+This is nothing but the BRST complex for gauge invariants, treated mathematically as a cochain complex equipped with the usual BRST differential.

-This is the cochain level, or BRST, model for gauge invariants.
-Restricting the right side to single trace operators, one obtains a quasi-isomorphism to $CC^\bullet(A)[-1]$.
-The left hand side is a free commutative algebra, the symmetric algebra, on cyclic cohomology; the latter should be understood as constructing traces of algebra words around closed loops, respecting cyclic ordering.
+Restricting the right side to single trace operators, one obtains a quasi-isomorphism to cyclic cochains of $A$, $CC^\bullet(A)[-1]$, which we will define in Remark 2.2 below.
+The left hand side is a free commutative algebra, the symmetric algebra, on cyclic cochains; the latter should be understood as constructing traces of algebra words around closed loops, respecting cyclic ordering.
 In the spirit of open-closed string duality, the cyclic cohomology is identified with a (twisted) closed string sector whose low energy description is given by (twisted) supergravity (see for example~\cite{Costello:2018zrm,GGHZ} for discussions).
 The $[-1]$ denotes a shift of elements upwards by one cohomological degree; this ensures that ghost number zero operators in gauge theory map to higher ghost number operators in gravity, consistent with the nonexistence of local gauge-invariant operators.

+\begin{rmk} Let us briefly recall the definition of cyclic cohomology and its relation to string theory.
+For original references on cyclic cohomology, see~\cite{Connes, Quillen}; for the relation to physics, e.g. \cite{Kapustin:2004df, Aspinwall:2009isa} and in particular string field theory \cite{Moeller:2010mh}.
+Let $A$ be a differential graded algebra with internal differential $d$.
+A cyclic $n$-cochain on $A$ is a graded linear map $\phi: A^{\otimes (n+1)} \longrightarrow \mathbb{C}$ satisfying the cyclic symmetry $\phi(a_0, \dots, a_n) = (-1)^n \epsilon \phi(a_n, a_0, \dots, a_{n-1})$, where $\epsilon$ denotes the Koszul sign.
+The complex of cyclic cochains is equipped with the differential

+where Koszul signs have been suppressed for brevity.
+Because $A$ is a dg-algebra, the cyclic complex also carries a differential $d_*$ induced by the action of $d$ on the arguments.
+The cyclic cohomology is defined as the cohomology of the total differential $D = b + d_*$.